+The Office of the City Clerk is the oldest of public professions in local government, along with the tax collector.
 The early keepers of archives were often called "Remembrancers" and before writing came into use, their memory served as the public record.
+The “Clerk’s Office” routinely responds to requests for information from elected officials, employees, and citizens.
 Over the years, Municipal Clerks have become the hub of government, the direct link between the citizens and government.

 Assistant City Clerk